 The time was 6 am.

 Like a snail, he slowly made his way to the OC’s office.
-When he approached the door, he knocked just as slow, praying inside that no answer echoed from inside.
+When he approached the door, he knocked just as slowly, praying that no answer echoed from inside.
 But it did, the same voice he knew very well.
 He pushed the door open, by the desk was the man who had his fate in his hands.
-He was looking down at a paper but still instructed that Scott seat down by the chair in front of him.
+He was looking down at a paper but still instructed that Scott sit down by the chair in front of him.

 This was the first sign.
 In the police force, an Officer in Charge is superior, thus all his subordinates cannot talk to him while seated.
 The rule was to stand in attention while he addressed you.
 Being told to sit down was a sign enough that Scott was not being regarded as part of the police, but rather, a civilian.

 Reluctantly, he made his way to the chair and sat down with a tense posture.
 The OC only looked up after the seat had been taken.
 He was kind enough to ask how the funeral proceedings had gone and if Eric and the family had traveled back well.
 All of those were answered with a swift “Yes,” trying to make sure that the point of the meeting was made fast.